tkosciol/tkosciol.github.io/index.md

 We will be looking for a *PhD student* and a *post-doc/technician* __beginning September 2019__.

 - **PhD student:** protein structure prediction, and structure-assisted protein function predictions using deep learning methods to understand the functional potential within the microbiome.
-There will also be multiple opportunities to work on projects related to the human microbiome analyses, especially in the context of type-1 diabetes, and mental health.
+There will also be multiple opportunities to work on projects related to the human microbiome analyses, especially in type-1 diabetes, and mental health.
 The role will be strictly computational but with significant implications for experimental applications.
-It will involve collaborative work with international groups.
+It will involve collaborative work with high-profile international groups.

 - **Postdoc/technician:** build and maintain a consistent and extensible computational framework for structural and functional annotation of microbial genomes, and metagenomes.
 The role requires strong computational and quantitative skills; it will involve international collaborations.